Rainb0wKey/bdfd-wiki/src/javascript/objects.md

 # Objects
-Here is the list of all Discord API supported objects :
+Here is the list of all Discord API supported objects:

 Name                  |         Type           |                                                                                     Description
 ----------------|----------------| -----------------------------------------------------------------------------------------------------------